SASB Awards Scheme

 This annual award will be for researchers who are members of the SASB, and who are 8–15 years post-Ph.D. in the calendar year of their nomination.
 This honorific award is to be judged on performance relative to timeframe/opportunity.

-This biennial award will be awarded in 2021. is aimed at recognising a member of the Society who has made an outstanding contribution to systematics, either because of their research, mentoring of ECRs and students, or other relevant professional aspects, or a combination of these activities.
+This biennial award will be awarded in 2023.
+This award is aimed at recognising a member of the Society who has made an outstanding contribution to systematics, either because of their research, mentoring of ECRs and students, or other relevant professional aspects, or a combination of these activities.
 The award would normally be for someone in the second half of their career, but there are no limitations on who is eligible, and there is an expectation that the awardee give an invited presentation at the SASB conference.
-The due date for applications will be 1 September in the year of the conference, and the successful applicant will be notified by the end of September.

 Guidelines and Judging